 In Wales, PACEY Cymru staff regularly meet with ministers and officials from the Welsh Government and are also in frequent contact with officials from Care Inspectorate Wales (CIW) who are responsible for registering, regulating and inspecting childcare and play in Wales and Estyn the education and training inspectorate for Wales.
 PACEY Cymru is a member of influential sector-wide stakeholder groups within Welsh Government, CIW and Estyn.

 We are also in contact with other departments such as the Her Majesty’s Revenue & Customs (HMRC) and the Department for Work and Pensions (DWP) to raise sector-wide concerns about issues such as taxes and benefits.

 PACEY regularly responds to government consultations and parliamentary inquiries relevant to our members.
-You can get more information about current and past consultations relevant to early years here.

 How can I get involved or voice my concerns?